 Guaranteed Income Supplement (GIS)

-Lastly, the GIS are another monthly benefit paid to Canadians who are receiving OAS and have low income.
+Lastly, the GIS is another monthly benefit paid to Canadians who are receiving OAS and have low income.
 To qualify for the GIS you need to meet the following benchmarks:

 - Legal Resident of Canada

 - Receiving OAS

 - Your annual income (or if a couple, combined) is below the maximum.

 There are varying scenarios on the amount of GIS you would receive, depending on annual income, whether your spouse is receiving OAS or you are the surviving spouse.
 The monthly payment can range from 495.30 to 747.11.
 Please go to the Service Canada website for a complete breakdown.